siyuan-liu-research/100MSPS-ADC-Sampling-Board/README.md

 ### Funding Source

-The project R&D funding is jointly provided by **Shenzhen JLC Technology Group Co., Ltd.** and the **Pulsar and Gravitational Physics Research Group (BAO) of the National Astronomical Observatories, Chinese Academy of Sciences**.
+The project R&D funding is jointly provided by **Shenzhen JLC Technology Group Co., Ltd.** and the **Pulsar and Gravitational Physics Research Group of the National Astronomical Observatories, Chinese Academy of Sciences**.

 ## Hardware Design